agiachris/scod-regression/README.md

 1. **Posterior Predictive Variance.**
 Our algorithms are designed for multi-dimensional regression tasks; we thereby assume a Gaussian likelihood function with unit-variance.
-By imposing a Gaussian isotropic prior over the neural network weights, we obtain analytic solutions to the Gaussian-distributed posterior weight and predictive posterior distributions.
+Analytic solutions to the Gaussian-distributed posterior weight and predictive distributions are derived by imposing a Gaussian isotropic prior over the neural network weights.
+The posterior predictive variance quantifies the model's epistemic uncertainty.
 2. **Local KL-Divergence.**
-Under the same guiding assumptions, we compute the expectation of the local KL-divergence in the output distribution over delta weight perturbations by integrating over the posterior distribution.
+Under these guiding assumptions, we compute the expectation of the local KL-divergence in the output distribution over delta weight perturbations by integrating over the posterior distribution.
-This offers an uncertainty metric akin to the curvature of output distribution manifold under small weight perturbations, which is proportional to the Fischer Information Matrix.
+This offers an uncertainty metric akin to the curvature of output distribution manifold under small weight perturbations, proportional to the Fischer Information Matrix.

 ```python